Preface to The Pelican Inn

 At first Max thought it was a problem with the line or an uninvited busy signal, but the thin, reedy drone seemed eerily human, not mechanical, and the intonation oddly familiar.

 Father Max kept listening.
 A crank call?
-Max used to get these every now and then, especially in his heyday, and one or two were seriously not cranks, but no one bothered with him anymore.
+Max used to get these every now and then, especially in his heyday, and he still remembered the calls that were not cranks but real, but no one, he mused, bothered with him anymore.

 Decades now in the peaceful retirement home at the Church of St. Mary Magdalene, Point Reyes, Father Max was disturbed only by occasional tremors deep in the earth nearby and certain of his memories and thoughts.